 - To engage a DJ – Vito Natola.
-Vito has been with the Flames since day one, at the North Shore Winter Club and when the Flames moved to Maple Ridge so did Vito.
+Vito has been with the Flames since the 1988-89 season, at the North Shore Winter Club and when the Flames moved to Maple Ridge so did Vito.
 Without a doubt he is the best announcer and DJ in the league!

 - To engage a singer to sing our National Anthem – Tara Crowther was the first person to sing the Anthem before every home game in our Junior B league.

 - 1998 The Flames won all three titles- becoming the only Pacific International Junior Hockey League team to win a Western Canadian championship.